-As of Oct 1, 2020, more flexibility to access mental health supports including cultural healing and wellness are available for young adults under the AYA rehabilitative program area.
+- Flexibility to access mental health supports, including cultural healing and wellness, will continue to be available for young adults under the rehabilitative program area.

-Reach out to your local MCFD/DAA office to access the AYA under these new guidelines.
-You can also contact the Representative for Children and Youth at email@example.com or call 1-800-476-3933.
-The Representatives Office can support you in making the right connections within your local MCFD or DAA office.
+Reach out to your local MCFD or Indigenous Child and Family Service Agency (ICFSA) to access the AYA.
+You can also contact the Representative for Children and Youth at firstname.lastname@example.org or call 1-800-476-3933.
+The Representatives Office can support you in making the right connections within your local MCFD or ICFSA office.

 Am I eligible for the AYA program?

 1. You had one of the following care statuses on your 19th birthday:

 - In the process of adoption (Family Relations Act)